-Magazine Street in New Orleans is famed for its eclectic shopping, and if you are into high end furniture, sculptures, jewelry and art, this is the place for you.
-Whether simply wanting to enjoy a little window shopping, or visiting with the hopes of snaring a specific piece, this wonderful street in The Big Easy has it all.
-Magazine Street guarantees to entertain all, and even the most determined window-shopper will be hard pushed not to part with a few bucks here.
+Magazine Street in New Orleans is famous for its eclectic shopping, and if you are into high-end furniture, sculpture, jewelry and art, this is the place to be.
+Whether you simply want to enjoy a little window shopping or visit with the hope of snagging a specific piece, this wonderful street in The Big Easy has it all.
+Magazine Street is guaranteed to entertain, and even the most determined window shopper will find it hard not to part with a few dollars.

-There are six miles of shops, restaurants, and bars making up Magazine Street in which to browse, re-fuel and then browse some more.
-More than 40 of these stores specialize in antiques, and given the city's rich cultural history this is obviously a haven for the antiques bargain hunter to search for treasure from the past.
+The six miles of shops, restaurants and bars that make up Magazine Street invite you to browse, refuel and browse some more.
+More than 40 of these shops specialize in antiques, and given the city's rich cultural history, this is obviously a haven for antique bargain hunters looking for treasures from the past.

-Antique enthusiasts strolling Magazine Street will find every period of antiques ranging from French and English furniture from the 18th and 19th centuries, to decorative arts, drawings, antique frames, tables, Victorian lighting and mirrors, enamelware, baskets, vintage linens, vintage silver, costume jewelry, toys, pottery, vintage clothing, books, prints, chinaware, linens, silks, and much more.
-Antique shops on Magazine Street are a feast for the eyes, and truly an antique lover's paradise.
+Antique lovers strolling Magazine Street will find all periods of antiques, from 18th and 19th century French and English furniture to decorative arts, drawings, antique frames, tables, Victorian lighting and mirrors, enamelware, baskets, vintage linens, vintage silver, costume jewelry, toys, pottery, vintage clothing, books, prints, china, linens, silks, and much more.
+The antique shops on Magazine Street are a feast for the eyes and a true antique lover's paradise.

-Some of the most famous antique shops on Magazine Street are located between Napoleon Avenue and Louisiana Avenue, and include Magazine Antique Mall, Ann Koerner Antiques, Kevin Stone Antiques, Aux Belles Choses, Balzac Antiques.
-Most antique shops on Magazine Street are known for selling varied and rather affordable antiques - compared to more costly merchandises from European heritage that can be found along Royal Street in New Orleans' French Quarter - and their owners are always happy to impart their knowledge and share their passion for history.
+Some of the most famous antique shops on Magazine Street are located between Napoleon Avenue and Louisiana Avenue and include Magazine Antique Mall, Ann Koerner Antiques, Kevin Stone Antiques, Aux Belles Choses, Balzac Antiques.
+Most of the antique shops on Magazine Street are known for their eclectic and relatively inexpensive antiques - compared to the more expensive European heritage goods found along Royal Street in New Orleans' French Quarter - and their owners are always happy to share their knowledge and passion for history.

-To make the shopping experience even easier on Magazine Street, visitors can purchase a Jazzy Pass from any bus driver, which allows them to hop-on and off a bus throughout the day to navigate the street.
-This mean parking is not an issue, and energy can be saved for browsing in the stores themselves!
+To make shopping on Magazine Street even easier, visitors can purchase a Jazzy Pass from any bus driver, which allows them to hop on and off buses throughout the day to navigate the street.
+This means parking is not an issue and energy can be saved for browsing the stores themselves!